Quiz: 17 Geography Trivia Questions (with Answers)

-See if you can rock this test—without getting help from Google.
+See if you can rock this geography quiz—without looking at a map!

 Madrid is both the capital and the largest city in Spain, with a population of roughly 3.2 million people.
 This Mensa quiz will reveal if you’re a genius.

 Florida’s coastline is about 1,350 miles long.
-Alaska’s coast, on the other hand, spans 6,640 miles.
-After taking this geography quiz, see if you can pass this elementary school math test.
+Alaska’s coastline, on the other hand, spans 6,640 miles.
+After taking this geography trivia quiz, see if you can pass this elementary school math test.

 If you answered China or Tibet, you would also be correct.
 Mount Everest is technically located on the border between Nepal and Tibet, or what China considers an autonomous part of the People’s Republic of China.
 After you ace this geography quiz, can you solve 25 of the toughest riddles ever?

 At 1.4 billion people, China has the world’s largest population.
 India is close behind, with a population of 1.3 billion.
-Most people get these U.S. state facts wrong.
-Can you beat the odds?
+Most people get these geography facts wrong.
+Will you?

-Everything is bigger in Texas… But it’s not the biggest state in America.
-Can you guess which state is the largest?
+We all know everything is bigger in Texas…but it’s not the biggest state in America.
+Can you guess which state is?

 Alaska’s total area is 663,268 square miles.
 If it were a country, it would rank 33rd out of 239 countries in the world.
 Test your knowledge of more U.S. state facts everyone gets wrong.